AccumulateNetwork/accumulate-docs/tutorials/cli-tutorial.md

         1       :       acc://testadi1/keypage1
 ```

-### Key Page Hierarchy
+### Keypage Hierarchy

 In this section you will learn to create a keybook with multiple keypages and managing the keypages with hierarchy of keys that allow to participate in the execution of transactions.
-A Key Book is a prioritized list of Key Pages, where the first page in the list is the highest priority and the last page is the lowest priority.
-The first key page can modify any key page, but the last key page can only modify itself.
+A Keybook is a prioritized list of Keypages, where the first page in the list is the highest priority and the last page is the lowest priority.
+The first keypage can modify any keypage, but the last keypage can only modify itself.

 Below are the steps that you need to follow to generate keys, create ADI, add pages to the book and finally add/update keys: